wenoptics/Rubiks-Revenge-OpenCV/README.md

-# OpenCV---Rubik-Revenge-4x4
+# Rubiks-Revenge-OpenCV

-In associate with my [LEGO Rubik's Revenge solver](https://github.com/wenoptics/Rubiks-Cube-Solver---LEGO)
+In associate with my [LEGO Rubik's Revenge Solver](https://github.com/wenoptics/Rubiks-Cube-Robot)

 The following description is abridged from my essay.